January – December 2020 Accommodations Activity

-All regions of the province have seen declines in room nights sold as a result of COVID-19.
-Year to date November, Halifax and Cape Breton have experienced the largest year to date percentage declines of 58% and 55% respectively.
-The smallest year to date declines are in the regions of Eastern Shore (down 38%) and Yarmouth & Acadian Shores* (down 31%).
+All regions of the province saw declines in room nights sold.
+In 2020, Halifax and Cape Breton experienced the largest declines of 59% and 54% respectively.
+The smallest 2020 declines were in the regions of Eastern Shore (down 38%) and Yarmouth & Acadian Shores* (down 29%).

-*The year to date November 2020 decline of 31% in room nights sold in the Yarmouth and Acadian Shores region follows a decline of 21% YTD November 2019, reflecting the ferry not operating in 2019.
+*The year to date December 2020 decline of 29% in room nights sold in the Yarmouth and Acadian Shores region follows a decline of 20% in 2019, reflecting the ferry not operating in 2019.

 Nova Scotia Room Nights Sold (TNS Accommodations Database):